meteor/react-tutorial/tutorial/simple-todos/03-forms-and-events.md

 title: "3: Forms and Events"
 ---

-All apps need to allow the user to perform some types of interaction with the data that is stored.
+All apps need to allow the user to perform some sort of interaction with the data that is stored.
 In our case, the first type of interaction is to insert new tasks.
 Without it, our To-Do app wouldn't be very helpful.

-One of the main ways in which a user can insert or edit data in a website is through forms.
-In most cases it is a good idea to use the `<form>` tag since it gives semantic meaning to the elements inside it.
+One of the main ways in which a user can insert or edit data on a website is through forms.
+In most cases, it is a good idea to use the `<form>` tag since it gives semantic meaning to the elements inside it.

 ## 3.1: Create Task Form

-First we need to create a simple form component to encapsulate our logic.
+First, we need to create a simple form component to encapsulate our logic.
 As you can see we set up the `useState` React Hook.

 Please note the _array destructuring_ `[text, setText]`, where `text` is the stored value which we want to use, which in this case will be a _string_; and `setText` is a _function_ used to update that value.